Zoraiyo/dash-server-file-browser/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Zoraiyo/dash-server-file-browser).
+If you encounter any issues or have feature requests, please open an [issue](https://github.com/Zoraiyo/dash-server-file-browser/issues) or submit a [pull request](https://github.com/Zoraiyo/dash-server-file-browser/pulls).

 ## License